WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-project_proposal_detecting_sensitive_textual_content.md

 > could lead to thinking that we could blur in our own thumbnail endpoint, but
 > that would be more resource intensive than using BlurHash (I believe).
 While
 > BlurHash is technically complex to implement, I do think it is the best
 > approach for reasons I will describe below.
+LQIP could also be resource
+> intensive for the API, but ameliorated with caching.

 #### CSS filter